-Andrew Krivulya, also known as CharlyTutors, talked about his personal project Ornatrix Grooming for Josephine, the differences between CGI and Real-Time workflows for hair production and useful materials for learning Ornatrix and XGen.
+Andrew Krivulya (Charly Tutors) talked about the differences between CGI and Real-Time workflows for hair and shared useful tutorials for Ornatrix & XGen.

 It’s been a while since our last talk.
 During this time, I have reconsidered many of my ideas about The Forester and realized that I don’t want to limit myself with one world.
 The creation of different worlds is much more interesting.
 Now I am concentrating my efforts on the hair creation and hand-painted models for CGTrader.
 I have also been recording new tutorials for my Youtube channel and rescheduled my content completely for it: now, the topics are separated by certain days and their variety started attracting more subscribers.

 - I created one more environment for The Forester, the Mysterious Forest, and its breakdown:

 - I made a hand-painted flying island which is actually one more world for The Forester.
 It was a kind of an inner battle of ideas I mentioned before: I could not choose between hyperrealistic, fantasy or stylized settings.

 - I also completed collaborative artworks with Olya Anufrieva (B&S Lyn), and Maria Panfilova (Bear Rider).

 Yet, it occurred to me that collaborations are not my cup of tea, and I prefer to work alone.
 During my free time I have been creating hair, here’s my portfolio.

 During this time, I also got a lot of job offers that implied moving to other countries.
 Among the most significant companies for me were Scanline VFX, Illumination Entertainment, Plastic Wax, and Axis Animation, but I refused all of them.
 All these opportunities were full-time, while I didn’t want to leave outsourcing.
 At the moment, I am working with several clients on some cool projects, but I can’t tell more until they are under NDA.